 During the scuffle, Cox had wrapped Workman in a bear hug.
 In fear for his safety, Workman pulled the trigger of his .38 caliber on the father of two, setting off a firestorm of controversy.

-The FEMA contractor was dead on arrival.
+The FEMA contractor was later pronounced dead on arrival at a hospital.
 A shot to Cox’s abdomen traveled through his left kidney and intestine, lodging in his pelvis; another shot went through an artery and lodged in his right thigh.
 Workman said he fired in self-defense.

 But to the police and the state attorney, the circumstances were unclear.
 It took almost three months for the state to decide whether Workman would face charges.
 In the end, he didn’t.
 Yet, the waiting period was unacceptable to some Florida lawmakers.